neilrhester/academic-kickstart/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Intersectional Discrimination, Simple Stereotypes" content = "Discrimination is often intersectional.
+  title = "Intersectional Discrimination,</br>Simple Stereotypes"
+  content = "Discrimination is often intersectional.
 For example, Black men are disproportionately stopped by police to a degree that cannot be explained by simple effects of being Black and being male.
 These complex patterns of discrimination might seem to necessitate intersectional stereotypes; however, they can sometimes emerge from simple stereotypes combined with threshold models of behavior.</br></br>" align = "center"  # Choose `center`, `left`, or `right`.